SylvainDurant/Getflix-project/README.md

 ### Mockup used
 - For the main page, we've used [this mokeup](http://demo.dawnthemes.com/viem/).
-- For the video pages, we've used a selfmade (and beautifull) design:
+- For the video pages, we've used a selfmade (and beautiful) design:
 [![](https://github.com/SylvainDurant/Getflix-project/blob/main/images/video.png?raw=true)](https://github.com/SylvainDurant/Getflix-project/blob/main/images/video.png?raw=true)
 - The rest of the pages followed the same design as the first two pages.
 ### See Project